moorthichinna/magento-two/README.md

 # magento
-now this file is changed for merging with master.
+now this file is changed for merging with staging server.